leojacinto/graphql_remote_table/README.md

 # GraphQL → ServiceNow Remote Table — recreation steps

-A genuinely live, zero-copy ServiceNow table backed by a real GraphQL API.
+A live-connectopm, zero-copy ServiceNow table backed by GraphQL API.
-No stored copy, no staging table, no transform, no proxy, no ngrok.
+No stored copy, no staging table, no transform.
 Opening the table triggers a real HTTP call to the real GraphQL API, every time.

 Real source used: the free, public, unauthenticated